sanity-io/sanity/packages/movies-studio/README.md

 # movies-studio

-Content studio running with schema from the moviedb init template
+Sanity Studio running with schema from the moviedb init template

 Start from project root directory with